USDA-FSA/fsa-design-system/visual-style/typography/index.md

   <div class="fsa-ellipsis fsa-text-size--5">Yosemite National Park is set within California’s Sierra Nevada mountains.
 It’s famed for its giant, ancient sequoias, and for Tunnel View, the iconic vista of towering Bridalveil Fall and the granite cliffs of El Capitan and Half Dome.</div>
   <div class="fsa-ellipsis fsa-text-size--6">Yosemite National Park is set within California’s Sierra Nevada mountains.
 It’s famed for its giant, ancient sequoias, and for Tunnel View, the iconic vista of towering Bridalveil Fall and the granite cliffs of El Capitan and Half Dome.</div>
   <div class="fsa-ellipsis fsa-text-size--7">Yosemite National Park is set within California’s Sierra Nevada mountains.
 It’s famed for its giant, ancient sequoias, and for Tunnel View, the iconic vista of towering Bridalveil Fall and the granite cliffs of El Capitan and Half Dome.</div>
-  <div class="fsa-ellipsis fsa-text-size--8">Yosemite National Park is set within California’s Sierra Nevada mountains.
-It’s famed for its giant, ancient sequoias, and for Tunnel View, the iconic vista of towering Bridalveil Fall and the granite cliffs of El Capitan and Half Dome.</div>
-  <div class="fsa-ellipsis fsa-text-size--9">Yosemite National Park is set within California’s Sierra Nevada mountains.
-It’s famed for its giant, ancient sequoias, and for Tunnel View, the iconic vista of towering Bridalveil Fall and the granite cliffs of El Capitan and Half Dome.</div>
 </div>

 ---